 Date of Award

-Critical Theory, Human Rights, NGOs, Political Economy, Sex Trafficking, South Asia
+Critical Theory, Human rights, Non-governmental organizations, Political economy, Sex trafficking, South Asia

-Locke, Robynne Anne, "Rescued, Rehabilitated, Returned: Institutional Approaches to the Rehabilitation of Survivors of Sex Trafficking in India and Nepal" (2010).
+Locke, Robynne A., "Rescued, Rehabilitated, Returned: Institutional Approaches to the Rehabilitation of Survivors of Sex Trafficking in India and Nepal" (2010).
 Electronic Theses and Dissertations.
 378.

 Robynne A. Locke